ErinFlyingSkyRocket/DjOpenKB/README.md

 Contains HashiCorp Vault configuration and local Vault runtime folders.

 Vault is used to store sensitive values such as Django secret key, PostgreSQL password, field-encryption key, LDAP bind password, and AI API keys.
+The app token at `vault/keys/djopenkb-app-token.txt` is created with owner/group `0:10001` and mode `0440`, allowing only root and the unprivileged application group to read it.

 Important paths: